Elders/Cronus/README.md

 Building software is not an easy task.
 It involves specific domain knowledge and a lot of software infrastructure.
 The goal of Cronus is to keep software engineers focused on the domain problems because this is important at the end of the day.
 Cronus aims to keep you away from the software infrastructure.

 Usually you do not need a CQRS framework to develop great apps.
 However, we noticed a common infrastructure code written with every application.
-We started to abstract and move it to Github.
+We started to abstract and move it to GitHub.
 The key aspect being that even with a framework you must still have full control and flexibility over the application code.

 # Domain Modeling